 Bergen in Norway

 The house is connected to the mainland via a tunnel under the sea and has a bridge that leads to the equally small island of Tyssy.
 It also has breathtaking views; if you’re brave, you can even take a dip in the water!
 Although central Bergen is the real draw, the hiking opportunities in this region are also exceptional.
-Explore a variety of hidden shops, galleries, and artist studios when you go to Bryggen, which is on UNESCO’s World Heritage List.
+Explore a variety of hidden shops, galleries, and artist studios when you go to Bryggen.
+This is on UNESCO’s World Heritage List.
 Take the Floibaenen Funicular to Mount Flyen for incredible city views.
 Don’t forget to eat at Bergen’s oldest restaurant, where you should try the specialty fish soup and reindeer with venison sauce.
+This is another one of the happiest cities in the world.

 Copenhagen in Denmark